h2oai/social_ml/README.md

 # Social ML

 Wouldn't be great to use machine learning and artificial intelligence to help our neighbours, our friends who might be in danger?
-Who knows someone might be able to help.
-The web may be chaotic, yet contains significant information for those around us that might need our help.
-Machine learning can help us structure this data and hopefully make it more useful.
+Who knows **someone might be able to help**.
+The web may be chaotic, yet contains significant information for those around us that might need our help. **Machine learning** can help us structure this data and hopefully make it more useful.

 ## Hurricane Harvey